-Opportunities for free drawing time (and some more structured tasks) has many advantages
+Many opportunities for free drawing (with some more structured tasks) has many advantages

 - sit and work at a project,

-- develops the strength and coordination in the shoulder, wrist and fingers for engaging in handwriting tasks.
+Time spent drawing also helps to develop the strength and coordination in the shoulder, wrist and fingers for needed for engaging in handwriting tasks.

 Using shoulder/elbow actions for drawing long lines, and moving the hand across the page when writing.